berlinelucien/realtime-translator/README.md

-Here’s a sample README for your "Realtime Translator" React project:

----

 # Realtime Translator

 A real-time translation application built with React.
 This project allows users to input text in one language and instantly translate it into another language using an API.
 It supports multiple languages and provides a seamless user experience with live translation results.